vnck/vnck.github.io/about.md

 ### **Ivan Chuang**

-I'm a data scientist working for the Singapore government, on urban and governance systems.
+I'm a data scientist @ the Singapore government, developing urban and governance systems.

 I usually write about technologies in the context of cities.